Definitions

 Dominion – the power of governing and controlling, sovereign authority.

-Elect – those who have been drawn to God and have accepted Christ as their Lord and Savior.
-The saved souls.
+Elect – Those chosen by God before the beginning of time.
+This election becomes a reality in salvation through the sanctifying work of the Holy Spirit.
+It is those who have been drawn to God and have accepted Christ as their Lord and Savior.
+The Elect are saved souls.

 Ethos – the fundamental character or spirit of a culture; the underlying sentiment that informs the beliefs, customs, or practices of a group or society; dominant assumptions of a people or period: